Crane Hawk

 Crane Hawk, Geranospiza caerulescens vivens.
 Photographs taken within a residential community in Alamos, Sonora, February and March 2018.
 Photographs and identification courtesy of David F Smith, Alamos, Sonora.

-The Crane Hawk is large in stature.
-They have a uniform slate-gray to slate-black plumage with obscure barring on the belly, thighs and crissum, a distinctive white crescent on the undersides of their primaries, and a long, slender, black and white banded, white tipped tail.
-They have long double-jointed orange-red legs; their iris is crimson, and their cere are lead color.
+The Crane Hawk is large in stature, with an average length of 38 cm (15 inches) to 54 cm (21 inches).
+Females tend to be slightly larger than males, with an average mass of 273 g (9.6 oz) to 430 g (15 oz).
+Males have an average mass of 225 g (8 oz) to 358 g (13 oz).
+They have a uniform slate-gray to slate-black plumage with obscure barring on the belly, thighs, and crissum, a distinctive white crescent on the undersides of their primaries, and a long, slender, black-and-white banded, white-tipped tail.
+These bands on the tail are one of the best identifiers of the Crane Hawk.
+They have long double-jointed orange-red legs, their iris is crimson, and their cere is lead color.
+The cere is the fleshy area at the base of the bird’s beak where the nostrils sit.
 The females are similar in appearance to the males but slightly larger.

-The Crane Hawk has a limited distribution in Mexico being found in all coastal regions of both the Atlantic and Pacific Slopes.
+Geographically, Crane Hawks are found primarily in tropical and subtropical regions of Central and South America, from northern Argentina to Mexico.
+The Crane Hawk has a limited distribution in Mexico, found in all coastal regions of both the Atlantic and Pacific Slopes.
 The livens subspecies is limited to northwestern Mexico in Sonora and northern Sinaloa.